Metformin

 Warnings

-• Do not use metformin if you have severe kidney disease, metabolic acidosis, or diabetic ketoacidosis (contact your doctor for treatment).
+• You have severe kidney diseasemetabolic acidosis, or diabetic ketoacidosis.
+Contact your doctor for alternative treatments.

 Before Taking Metformin

-• If you need surgery or an x-ray with injected dye, you may need to temporarily stop taking metformin.
-Make sure your healthcare providers know you are using it.
+• Are scheduled for surgery or an x-ray with injected dye.
+You may need to temporarily stop Metformin.

 Risks and Precautions

-• Metformin can cause lactic acidosis, a rare but dangerous build-up of lactic acid in the blood.
-Symptoms include unusual muscle pain, trouble breathing, stomach pain, dizziness, feeling cold, or extreme weakness.
-Seek medical help immediately if these occur.
+• Lactic Acidosis: A rare but serious condition where lactic acid builds up in the blood.
+Symptoms include unusual muscle pain, trouble breathing, dizziness, or feeling very weak.
+Seek urgent medical help if you experience these.

-• Metformin may stimulate ovulation in premenopausal women, increasing the risk of unintended pregnancy.
-Discuss this with your doctor.
+• Unintended Pregnancy: Metformin may stimulate ovulation in premenopausal women.
+Discuss contraception with your doctor.

-• Metformin should not be given to children under 10 years old, and some forms are not approved for those under 18.
+• Children: Metformin is not recommended for children under 10, and some forms are not approved for those under 18.

 Interactions